Salvator Mundi (Leonardo): Sixteenth century

 Art historians have suggested several possibilities for when the work was executed and who the patron may have been.
-Christie's stated that it was probably commissioned around 1500, shortly after King Louis XII of France conquered the Duchy of Milan and took control of Genoa in the Second Italian War; Leonardo himself moved from Milan to Florence in 1500.
+Christie's stated that the painting was probably commissioned around 1500, shortly after King Louis XII of France conquered the Duchy of Milan and took control of Genoa in the Second Italian War; Leonardo himself moved from Milan to Florence in 1500.
 The art historian Luke Syson agrees, dating the painting to c.
 1499, though Martin Kemp and Frank Zöllner date the work to c.
 1504–1510 and c.
 1507 or later respectively.
 Based on their similarity in style and materials to the studies for The Virgin and Child with Saint Anne, Carlo Pedretti dates the drapery studies in the Royal Collection, and thus the painting, to 1510–1515.

-Because of the specificity of the subject, Leonardo's Salvator Mundi was probably commissioned by a specific patron rather than produced on speculation.
-Isabella d'Este, Duchess of Milan, is cited as a possible patron as in 1504 she had wished to commission from Leonardo a "youthful Christ of around twelve years, of that age that he had when he disputed in the Temple", though Salvator Mundi shows a more mature Christ.
-Carlo Pedretti notes that Isabella d'Este was a guest of Leonardo's patron Giulianio de'Medici in 1514 and so may have convinced the artist to complete the commission at that time.
-Martin Kemp does not draw conclusions, but likewise discusses the possibility of Isabella d'Este as patron – though he also considers the Hungarian king Matthias Corvinus, Charles VIII of France and others.
+Because of the specificity of the subject, Leonardo's Salvator Mundi was most likely commissioned by a specific patron rather than produced on speculation.
+Isabella d'Este, Marchioness of Mantua, is cited as a possible patron as in 1504 she had wished to commission from Leonardo a "youthful Christ of around twelve years, of that age that he had when he disputed in the Temple", though Salvator Mundi shows a more mature Christ.
+Carlo Pedretti notes that Isabella d'Este was a guest of Leonardo's patron Giuliano de' Medici in 1514 and so may have convinced the artist to complete the commission at that time.
+Frank Zöllner has discussed Leo X as a possible patron because the Salvator’s garments show some striking resemblances with Aimo’s marble statue of Leo X in Rome.

+Martin Kemp does not draw conclusions, but likewise discusses the possibility of Isabella d'Este as patron – though he also considers the Hungarian king Matthias Corvinus, Charles VIII of France, and others.
 Joanne Snow-Smith argued that Leonardo painted the Salvator Mundi for Louis XII of France and his consort, Anne of Brittany.
-This view was echoed by the Royal Collection in their 2018 exhibition Leonardo da Vinci: A Life in Drawing and is supported by the early French provenance of many of the copies of the Salvator Mundi.
+This view was echoed by the British Royal Collection in their 2018 exhibition Leonardo da Vinci: A Life in Drawing and is supported by the early French provenance of many of the copies of the Salvator Mundi.

 The painting would have been used in the context of personal devotion, as were other panels of this size and subject in the sixteenth century.
 Indeed, Snow-Smith emphasizes in her writings the devotional relationship that Louis XII and Anne of Brittany had with the Salvator Mundi as a subject and Frank Zöllner discussed the painting's relationship to French illuminated manuscripts in the practice of early sixteenth-century personal devotion and prayer.

 It is possible that the painting was recorded in a 1525 inventory of Salaì's estate as "Christo in mondo de uno Dio padre", though it is unclear to which Salvator Mundi this might refer.
 The provenance of the painting breaks after 1530.